oswaldoosw/Tasty/README.md

 ### 3. Creating the Main Page
 The main page consists of 4 components:
 - `SearchBar`component which takes in the user's query and triggers the onSubmit function which redirects the user to the search results page
 - `Vegetarian` component which displays 8 random vegetarian recipes.
 This component uses Splide, a library that allows the user to slide through the recipes.
 Unfortunately, Splide doesn't seem to support responsive web design, which causes this component to look distorted on mobile phones.
-The recipes are cached inside LocalStorage to prevent API call limit and to preserve the same recipes upon further page reloads.
+The recipes are cached inside LocalStorage to prevent API call limit and to preserve the same recipes upon further page reloads
 - `Popular` component which displays 8 random recipes.
 This component uses css grid view which allows it to be responsive.
 Just like the `Vegetarian` component, the recipes are cached inside LocalStorage
 - `Footer` component which credits Spoonacular API and other libraries used in this app